DebrajGhose/RecRoomPaintball/README.md

 In the middle subpanel, we plot **normalized kills vs deaths** (see equation below) for each player.
 Each dot defines a vector from the origin that has a magnitude and angle.
 The magnitude captures a player's "effect" on the game and the angle tells you if they performed favorably (angle>45) or unfavorably (angle<45).

-Intuitively both, Zel and Tir have the same k/d, but Tir clearly contributed more to the game, and that is captured by the magnitudes of their respecive vectors.
-On the other hand, Tir and Ash contributed heavily to the game's outcome but Tir's perfomance was favorable for his team, while Ash's performance was unfavorable for his team -- this is reflected by the angles of their vectors.
+Intuitively, both Zel and Tir have the same k/d, but Tir clearly contributed more to the game.
+This is captured by the magnitudes of their respecive vectors.
+On the other hand, Tir and Ash contributed heavily to the game's outcome but Tir's perfomance was favorable for his team, while Ash's performance was unfavorable for his team -- this is reflected by the angles of their respective vectors.

-In the third panel, we obtain Impact (I) for each player by muliplying their **vector magnitude** with the **scaled and normalized vector angle**.
+In the third panel, we obtain a bar chart for Impact (I) of each player by muliplying their **vector magnitude** with the **scaled and normalized vector angle**.

 Formula (all angles are in degrees):